-The Convenience Shop (Holding) plc Simplifying Lives, Strengthening Communities
+The Convenience Shop (Holding) plc Everyone Shops at The Convenience Shop

 Founded in 2009 in Żebbuġ, The Convenience Shop swiftly evolved into a household name, expanding to 90 outlets across 50 strategic central locations in Malta as well as being listed on the Malta Stock Exchange in 2023.
 Our exclusive partnership with COOP Italian FOOD S.P.A enriched our product range, offering more choices and affordability to our valued customers.
 This collaboration has allowed us to expand our product offerings, catering to diverse customer preferences while maintaining our commitment to quality and convenience.